ecmagnuson/VCFProject/ElliottTutorial.md

 #CHROM	POS	ID	  REF	ALT	QUAL  FILTER	INFO
  1        5  rs12 A     G    67   PASS      .
 ```
-This small VCF example, taken from Figure 2a, show the first four rows of the VCFfile, the 8 mandatory fields, and one variant.
+This small VCF example, taken from Figure 2a, shows the first four rows of the VCFfile, the 8 mandatory fields, and one variant.
 While `fileformat` is mandatory as the first header row, the other rows are not.
 Yet, it is clear that presenting data such as the reference genome is useful.
 This metadata provides a standardized way to share information in the VCF file about various things like version of reference sequence, software that has already been used on the file, and is featured to fit the dataset itself.
 In this VCF you can see the reference human_NCBI36.fasta was used.

 The field definition lines contains the following fields: